What is Competitive Programming? A Complete Beginner's Guide

 1. Jumping to Hard Problems Too Soon

 Start with easy problems and build up gradually.
-There's no shame in solving "easy" problems—that's how everyone starts.
+There's no shame in solving "easy" problems.
+That's how everyone starts.

 2. Not Reading the Problem Carefully

 Many wrong answers come from misunderstanding the problem.
 Read twice, code once.
+Pay special attention to the constraints: the size of the input usually tells you which complexity you need to hit.

-3. Giving Up Too Quickly
+4. Giving Up Too Quickly

 Struggling is part of the learning process.
 If you can't solve a problem after 30-45 minutes, look at the solution, understand it, and try to solve it again from scratch.

-4. Not Learning From Mistakes
+5. Not Learning From Mistakes

 After solving a problem (or failing to), review other solutions.
 There's always something to learn from different approaches.